-Most cases of syringomyelia are caused by a malformation of the brain known as a Chiari type 1 malformation (CM1).
-A CM1 occurs where the brain joins the spinal cord.
+Most cases of syringomyelia are caused by a malformation of the brain known as Chiari type 1 malformation (CM1).
+CM1 occurs where the brain joins the spinal cord.
 In this malformation, the brainstem lies lower than normal.
 Located at the back of the brainstem is the cerebellum.
-Often the bases of each lobe of the cerebellum, or the cerebellar tonsils, protrude from the skull and into the spinal canal.
+Often with CM1, the bases of the lobes of the cerebellum, or the cerebellar tonsils, protrude from the skull and into the spinal canal.

 Syringomyelia can develop as a complication of:

-Arachnoiditis is a progressive inflammatory disorder that affects the arachnoid or middle membrane that surrounds the brain and spinal cord.
+Arachnoiditis is a progressive inflammatory disorder that affects the arachnoid, the membrane that surrounds the brain and spinal cord.
 A primary arachnoid cyst is present at birth, but it may take years for symptoms to appear.

-The pressure the syrinx puts on the spinal cord and the damage that follows causes the symptoms of this disorder.
-The symptoms may include:
+Symptoms of this disorder are caused by the pressure the syrinx puts on the spinal cord and the damage that follows.
+They may include: